Tips on avoiding and treating cold and flu

 'Hands-off-the-face' approach.
 Resist all temptations to touch any part of the face (unless to eat or bathe.)

-Similar to 3 above, clean your nostrils at least once every day with warm salt water.
-You can use.
+Similar to 3 above, clean your nostrils at least once every day with warm saltwater.
 You can use a neti pot, gently inhaling dilute salt water into each nostril in the shower, or a nasal saline spray, such as Fess from the Chemist.
 Not everybody may be good at cleaning nasal cavities.
-Blowing the nose softly once a day and swabbing both nostrils with cotton buds dipped in warm salt water is also effective in reducing viral population.
+Blowing the nose softly once a day and swabbing both nostrils with cotton buds dipped in warm salt water is also effective in reducing the viral population.